Otto Petersen: Life and career

 Petersen was born in Brooklyn, New York City, to a Danish father and Jewish American mother, and raised on Staten Island.
 He is survived by his mother Sylvia Petersen, a brother Tom Petersen, sister Lona Petersen and long time companion, Tricia Conte.
 Petersen began to perform as a ventriloquist when he was seven.
 Among his influences during his early life was watching Paul Winchell and his dummies Jerry Mahoney and Knucklehead Smiff.
 He bought his first dummy at a magic shop in Times Square in 1974 for $350.

 Petersen dropped out of high school and became a street performer at thirteen, initially in the New York City area, the college circuit, and at gigs in the Catskills.
 His act included insults and nursery rhymes with humorous and gross alterations.
-In 1976, John Lennon gave him $2 after watching him perform in Central Park with Yoko Ono.
-In May 1977, his original dummy named George, which he had used for two years, was stolen when someone had taken a duffel bag with George inside from his car.
-He had purchased it from a man in Madison, Wisconsin in 1975 for $300 which was made from basswood.
-Petersen then used a replacement that a friend had made named Phil.
+In 1976, John Lennon gave him $2 after he and Yoko Ono watched him perform in Central Park.
+In May 1977, his original dummy named George, which he had used for two years, was stolen when someone had taken a duffel bag containing George from inside his car.
+Made from basswood, Petersen had purchased George for $300 from a man in Madison, Wisconsin in 1975.
+Petersen then used a replacement named Phil that a friend had made.
 The stolen George was the third puppet named George that Petersen had used.
 The first was stabbed by an audience member after the dummy called him ugly; the second was sold for use in a production of Annie.
 In 1980, the 20-year-old Petersen was named Best Novelty Act at the inaugural New York Nightclub Showcase Awards held at Good Times, a club in New York City.
 By this time, his dummy was renamed George, and Petersen had starred in a pilot episode for a proposed television series, No Holds Barred.